descope/descope-js/packages/web-js-sdk/README.md

   // handle user change...
 });

-// For a case that the browser has a valid refresh token on storage/cookie, the user should get a valid session token (e.i. user should be logged-in).
-For that purpose, it is common to call the refresh function after sdk initialization
+/* For a case that the browser has a valid refresh token on storage/cookie, the user should get a valid session token (e.i. user should be logged-in).
-// Note that because refresh will return a session token - if autoRefresh is true -
+For that purpose, it is common to call the refresh function after sdk initialization.
-// The sdk will automatically continue to refresh the token sdk.refresh();
+Note: Refresh return a session token, so if the autoRefresh was provided, the sdk will automatically continue to refresh the token */ sdk.refresh();

 // Alternatively -  use the sdk's available authentication methods to authenticate the user